-The Contractor continued environmental control activities such as maintaining silt fence, soil retention blankets, and rock filter dams and efforts to repair and replace erosion controls damaged during recent weather events.
-The contractor has begun installing permanent seeding on backslopes.
-In March, permanent seeding was installed along the IH 20 corridor, in areas north and south of IH 20, and in areas near CR 431 and Stevenson Branch.
+The Contractor continued environmental control activities such as maintaining silt fence, soil retention blankets, and rock filter dams as needed throughout the project to prevent erosion.
+Topsoil, compost, seeding, and mulch hay activities were performed at various locations.
+The Contractor continued efforts to repair and replace erosion controls damaged during weather events and began installing permanent seeding on backslopes.
+As of the end of March, permanent seeding has been installed along the IH 20 corridor and in areas around CR 431 and Stevenson Branch.